Autocar India

 Diggia and Marquez duel it out in the closing stages

 While the podium places were already spoken for by the three remaining Aprilias, the battle for fourth position was still very much on between Marc Marquez and Fabio Di Giannantonio.
-In his first attempt, ‘Diggia’ lunged on the inside of Marquez at the final chicane forcing the latter into the gravel trap and also running off-track in the process.
-He was swiftly handed a long lap penalty for this manoeuvre and served his punishment dropping down to P6 post that.
-However, he had a strong pace with a few laps to go and he again managed to close down the gap to Marquez.
+In his first attempt, ‘Diggia’ lunged on the inside of Marquez at the final chicane, forcing the latter into the gravel trap and also running off-track in the process.
+He was swiftly handed a long lap penalty for this manoeuvre and served his punishment, dropping down to P6 post that.
+However, he had a strong pace with a few laps to go, and he again managed to close down the gap to Marquez.
 In his second attempt at the very same corner, the VR46 Ducati rider managed to make it a clean move and secured a P4 finish.

-Marc himself had to drop a position post race because in the closing stages, his tussle with Tech3 KTM rider, Enea Bastianini, saw him exceed track limits, handing P6 to the latter.
+Marc himself had to drop a position post-race because, in the closing stages, his tussle with Tech3 KTM rider Enea Bastianini saw him exceed track limits, handing P6 to the latter.

 2026 MotoGP standings

-A factory Aprilia rider still leads the championship, but it is now Jorge Martin that’s at the top of that pile.
+A factory Aprilia rider still leads the championship, but it is now Jorge Martin who is at the top of that pile.
 However, he is just 7 points ahead of teammate Bezzecchi.
-In third place overall is the dark horse in this championship - VR46 Ducati’s consistent Fabio Di Giannantonio.
+In third place overall is the dark horse in this championship – VR46 Ducati’s consistent Fabio Di Giannantonio.
 With his maiden win and string of good performances of late, Ai Ogura is now fourth in the standings, ahead of Marc Marquez.
 The next race will be held at a Marquez stronghold, the Sachsenring in Germany, on July 12.

 2026 Assen MotoGP results